Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-iStock / Getty Images
+Getty Images

-But there is some good news: According to Greg McBride, chief financial analyst at Bankrate, bank fees, while “still as ever present as they have been, ... are also more avoidable than ever before.”
+Consumers don’t have to wait for rules and regulations to pass.
+According to Greg McBride, chief financial analyst at Bankrate, bank fees, while “still as ever present as they have been, ... are also more avoidable than ever before.”

 If you’re looking to reduce overdraft fees, monthly maintenance charges or fees for withdrawing cash, there are ways to do so — and they don’t require finding a new financial institution.
 Here’s how you can avoid the most common bank fees.

 Withdrawing money at ATMs is all about convenience, which is why so many consumers go to the nearest location, even if it’s not in their bank’s network.
-Sure, withdrawals are free at your bank’s ATMs, but if you need cash in a pinch and there are none nearby, the fees for using out-of-network ATMs can add up.
+Sure, withdrawals are free at your bank’s ATMs, but if you need cash in a pinch and there is none nearby, the fees for using out-of-network ATMs can add up.
 To avoid these fees, do the following:

-• Stay in network.
+Stay in network.
 “There are tens of thousands of ATMs around the country in some of these networks,” says McBride.
 Locating them is easier than ever these days.
 A quick check of your bank’s website or mobile app should yield a list of nearby ATMs.
 Also, some online banks that don’t have their own ATMs will reimburse you for any ATM fees you incur.

-• Get cash back at the point of sale.
+Get cash back at the point of sale.
 When you use your debit card at a store checkout and get cash back, you’ll avoid a visit to an ATM and thus a potential fee.
 “If there are no nearby ATMs and you’re in need of cash fast, consider taking out a larger amount so you have it on hand and don’t get hit with another fee should you need more cash soon after,” says Poulomi Damany, general manager of money and tax at Credit Karma.

 Overdraft fees can be a drain on your bank account.
 For many people, they create a never-ending cycle of bounced checks and extra fees, which is one of the many reasons these fees get so much scrutiny from government watchdogs and consumer advocates.
 After all, overdraft fees tend to penalize customers with limited financial resources, creating obstacles for them to overcome.